ozairkhan2810/Cricket-Quiz-CLI/README.md

 ## How to Use

-* Play quiz and enter the options in terminal.
+* Play quiz by entering the options in terminal.

 ## Tech Stack